 10 Advertising Mistakes That Will Destroy Your Credibility

 When it comes to paid search, advertisers only have one tiny snippet of copy—130 characters, to be exact—to win over new customers.
 You’re under tremendous pressure to create ads that are both engaging and informative, include a clear call to action, and stand out against competitors’ ads.
 Unfortunately, one sloppy grammatical misstep can counteract all your hard work and destroy your credibility.
-And if you violate AdWords policies, your ad will never even get approved.
+And if you violate Google Ads (formerly known as Google AdWords) policies, your ad will never even get approved.

 To avoid giving searchers a negative first impression, be sure to double-check your ads to be sure you’re not committing these all-too-common advertising mistakes:

 Advertising Mistake #1: Jumping Between Title and Sentence Case